Adela Maddison

 Katharine Mary Adela Maddison, née Tindal (15 December 1862 – 12 June 1929), usually known as Adela Maddison, was a British composer of operas, ballets, instrumental music and songs.
 She was also a concert producer.
 She composed a number of French songs in the style of mélodies; for some years she lived in Paris, where she was a pupil, friend and possibly lover of Gabriel Fauré.
 Subsequently, living in Berlin, she composed a German opera which was staged in Leipzig.
 On returning to England she created works for Rutland Boughton's Glastonbury Festivals.

 Biography

+Early life and marriage

 She was born at 42 York Terrace, Regent's Park, London on 15 December 1862 (rather than in 1866 as is sometimes stated), the daughter of Vice Admiral Louis Symonds Tindal (1811–76) and Henrietta Maria O'Donel Whyte (1831/2–1917).
 Her grandfather was the judge Nicholas Conyngham Tindal.
-She seems to have been raised in London.
-On 14 April 1883 she married barrister and former footballer Frederick Brunning Maddison (1849–1907), at Christ Church, Lancaster Gate, London.
+She grew up in London, and was likely educated in the manner suitable to a girl of her social status, including in music.
+On 4 October 1882 at Marylebone parish church, she married barrister and former footballer Frederick Brunning Maddison (1849–1907); the ceremony was repeated on 14 April 1883 at Christ Church, Lancaster Gate, London, where her status as a minor was correctly recorded.
 They had two children, Diana Marion Adela and Noel Cecil Guy, born in 1886 and 1888 respectively.
-Her first published works date from 1882.
-Twelve Songs in 1895 marked the emergence of a distinctive style.